 “Brother,” I reply, “I’ve been having a really bad day today.
 But yours is about to be a whole lot worse.”

 I hit him a lot.
 Then I walk around the city hitting other people a lot.
 But only people who deserve it because they’re rude or whatever.

 I get back to the car after leaving the courthouse.
 As I wipe the tears away from my eyes, I see my cell phone on the passenger seat and realize I accidentally left it there the whole time I was in the building.
 I see a text message notification on the phone and pick the phone up to read it.

 The text message is from my wife.
-“Hey, I’ve been rethinking the whole being gay thing.
+“Hey, I’ve been rethinking the whole getting divorced thing.
 Give me a call back in the next five minutes if you want to get back together.
-Otherwise if I don’t hear from you I’ll probably just keep being gay.”
+After that, though, my mind will be made up.”

 I check the time the time the text message was sent.

 I get back into my car after leaving the courthouse.
 I try to start it but the battery is dead.
 I get back out of the car and it starts pouring rain.
 Then I get a phone call telling me that someone I know and love is dead, and I’m really bummed out about that.
 I walk to the nearest bar to drink away my pain.
 While drinking at the bar, I meet a woman who seems sympathetic to my situation.
 We go back to her place and make out a bit.
 The scene dissolves to black.
 I wake up in a bathtub full of ice with a note taped to me that says, “Call 911.”
 That’s when I realize my internal organs are missing.

 The Postmodern Deconstruction